-The weather has been perfect for exploring, so yesterday I enjoyed rambling through backstreets.
+The weather in Bucharest has been perfect for exploring, so yesterday I enjoyed rambling through backstreets.
 Bucharest is unique, in that some of its most extraordinary attractions are almost hidden away next to deteriorating or abandoned buildings.
-The maze of narrow cobblestone lanes in Lipscani District and Old Town are like this.
-The area is known as “Bucharest’s true heart”.
+The maze of narrow cobblestone lanes in Lipscani District and Old Town are known as “Bucharest’s true heart”.

 Streets are uncrowded right now, so exploring is special and not rushed.
-With endless cafés and patisseries along the way, you can stop for espresso and linger to your heart’s content.
+With endless cafés and patisseries along the way, you can stop for espresso, lingering to your heart’s content.